 The services described herein are available to qualifying residential, commercial, and industrial, retail natural gas distribution customers of Avista Corporation for the purpose of promoting the efficient use of natural gas.
 Customers receiving natural gas distribution service provided under special contract and/or customers receiving natural gas services not specified under Tariff Schedule 191 (Natural Gas Efficiency Rider Adjustment) are not eligible for services contained in this schedule unless specifically stated in such contract or other service agreement.
-The Company may provide partial funding for the installation of natural gas efficiency measures and may provide other services to customers for the purpose of identification and implementation of cost-effective natural gas efficiency measures of facilities, and also may be provided to tenants who have obtained appropriate owner consent.
+The Company may provide partial funding for the installation of natural gas efficiency measures and may provide other services to customers for the purpose of identification and implementation of cost-effective natural gas efficiency measures as described in this schedule.
+Facilities-based services are available to owners of facilities, and also may be provided to tenants who have obtained appropriate owner consent.